Skip to main content

 Monday-Tuesday: Stakeholder interviews.
 CEO, CTO, VP Sales, VP CS, 2-3 engineers, 2-3 customers.
 Same five questions for everyone: What is working?
 What is broken?
 Where does revenue come from?
 Where does it stall?
 If you could fix one thing, what would it be?

-Wednesday: Data deep dive.
+Wednesday: Data audit.
 Pull the last 6 months of product metrics, sales metrics, and customer data.
-Map the funnel end-to-end.
+Map the funnel from top to bottom.
 Find the gaps between what people told me and what the data shows.

 Thursday: Team assessment.
 Sit in on existing meetings.
 Watch how decisions are made, how information flows, how conflicts are resolved (or not).